 But she's not.

-She's not gonna take the background position.
+She's not going to take the background position.

-She's not gonna be a figurehead.
+She's not going to be a figurehead.

 Most people don't have it.

-Most people don't have because most people don't have the singular craving for power that these two people have.
+Most people don't have it because most people don't have the singular craving for power that these two people have.

-So it's it's hard to relate.
+So it's hard to relate.

-But she, in her mind, has been destined for this since whenever college, junior high, I don't know when, in her mind, she has been destined for it.
+But she, in her mind, has been destined for this since whenever college, junior high, I don't know when.

-And then there's a support group and a bunch of sycophants that sprung up around the Clintons in their college days.
+And then there's a support group and a bunch of sycophants that sprung up around the Clintons in their college days that has been behind them all the way.

 And it's grown and it's festered as they have grown.